aubreyrjones/lemon-py/README.md

 and other such operations are unsupported and undefined.

-For non-trivial usage, it's suggested that the Python application manipulate the parse tree only temporaily, to construct an application-specific representation of the parsed structures.
+For non-trivial usage, it's suggested that the Python application manipulate the parse tree only temporaily, usually to construct an application-specific representation of the parsed structures.
 The parse tree can then either be discarded, or maintained in memory to aid in diagnostics.
 Keep in mind that parse trees may be enormous,